Badger culling in the United Kingdom: In Wales

-Post-2010
+Post-2010 history

 After the 2010 general election, the new Welsh environment minister, John Griffiths, ordered a review of the scientific evidence in favour of and against a cull.
 The incoming DEFRA Secretary of State, Caroline Spelman, began her Bovine TB Eradication Programme for England, which she described as "a science-led cull of badgers in the worst-affected areas".
 The Badger Trust put it differently, saying, "badgers are to be used as target practice".
 Shadow Environment Secretary Mary Creagh said it was prompted by "short-term political calculation".